Arsenic biochemistry: Arsenic-based drugs

 Despite, or possibly because of, its long-known toxicity, arsenic-containing potions and drugs have a history in medicine and quackery that continues into the 21st century.
 Starting in the early 19th century and continuing into the 20th century, Fowler's solution, a toxic concoction of sodium arsenite, was sold.
 The organoarsenic compound Salvarsan was the first synthetic chemotherapeutic agent, discovered by Paul Ehrlich.
 The treatment, however, led to many problems causing long lasting health complications.
 Around 1943 it was finally superseded by penicillin.

-The related drug Melarsoprol is still in use against late-state African trypanosomiasis (sleeping sickness), despite its high toxicity and possibly fatal side effects.
+The related drug Melarsoprol is still in use against late-state African trypanosomiasis (sleeping sickness), despite the substance's possibly fatal side effects.

 Arsenic trioxide (As2O3) inhibits cell growth and induces apoptosis (programmed cell death) in certain types of cancer cells, which are normally immortal and can multiply without limit.
+Arsenic trioxide-induced necrosis has been shown to provoke immune activation through release of damage-associated molecular patterns (DAMPs).
 In combination with all-trans retinoic acid, it is FDA-approved as first-line treatment for promyelocytic leukemia.

 Methylation of arsenic

 Inorganic arsenic and its compounds, upon entering the food chain, are progressively metabolised (detoxified) through a process of methylation.
 The methylation occurs through alternating reductive and oxidative methylation reactions, that is, reduction of pentavalent to trivalent arsenic followed by addition of a methyl group (CH3).

-In mammals, methylation occurs in the liver by methyltransferases, the products being the (CH3)2AsOH (dimethylarsinous acid) and (CH3)2As(O)OH (dimethylarsinic acid), which have the oxidation states As(III) and As(V), respectively.
+In mammals, methylation occurs in the liver by methyltransferases, the products being the dimethylarsinous acid ((CH3)2AsOH) and dimethylarsinic acid ((CH3)2As(O)OH), which have the oxidation states As(III) and As(V), respectively.
 Although the mechanism of methylation of arsenic in humans has not been elucidated, the source of methyl is methionine, which suggests a role of S-adenosyl methionine.
 Exposure to toxic doses begin when the liver's methylation capacity is exceeded or inhibited.

 There are two major forms of arsenic that can enter the body, arsenic (III) and arsenic (V).
 Arsenic (III) enters the cells though aquaporins 7 and 9, which is a type of aquaglyceroporin.
 Arsenic (V) compounds use phosphate transporters to enter cells.
 The arsenic (V) can be converted to arsenic (III) by the enzyme purine nucleoside phosphorylase.
 This is classified as a bioactivation step, as although arsenic (III) is more toxic, it is more readily methylated.